JPMorgan again wins dismissal of whistleblower lawsuit in U.S.

 In January 2014, JPMorgan agreed to pay $2.6 billion to the U.S. government and Madoff victims to settle allegations it failed to alert authorities to its suspicions of fraud at Madoff’s firm.

 The case is Sharkey v.
 JPMorgan Chase & Co et al, U.S. District Court for the Southern District of New York, No. 10-3824.
-(Additional reporting by Nate Raymond)
+(Reporting by Joseph Ax; Additional reporting by Nate Raymond; Editing by Lisa Shumaker)